A table to table join: We use the Edit - Join dialog to add the name of a book's publisher to a table that has a list of book titles.

 We would like to change the name of the field to be added to the original table to something more self-documenting, so we double-click into the field name to be added to the original table.

-We change the name to publisher.
+We change the target field name to publisher, and then we press Join.

 The dialog immediately adds a new field, called publisher to the titles table, and it populates that field with the name of the publisher of each title, matching the values of the pub_id field in the titles table with the pub_id field in the publishers table to know what publisher to use for each title.